 - Please note, we cannot accommodate any makeup sessions.
 Transferring sessions due to illness cancellations is subject to availability.

-- Shelter Scout sessions will be capped below 15 participants max, per county guidelines.
+- Shelter Scout sessions will be capped at 15 participants max, per county guidelines.

 - All participants and staff will be required to wear masks on site that block their nose and mouth.